 When the Jews left Egypt and wandered in the desert, God sent manna from the heavens to feed them.
 On Friday they received a double portion because they could not work on the Sabbath.
 That is why we have the tradition of two loaves of challah on our Shabbat tables.
 Dew fell from heaven to protect the manna, and that is why many Jews today either cover their challahs with a special cloth or sprinkle sesame seeds on top to symbolize the dew.

 Unless you have a large family or your two challahs are very small, you will have a lot of challah left over!
-This recipe and the two others that follow are good ways to use these leftovers.
-Not only do the recipes provide delicious ways to engage a child in the kitchen, they offer opportunities to discuss the meaning of Shabbat and its customs.
+This recipe is a good way to use your leftovers.
+Not only does the recipe provide a delicious way to engage a child in the kitchen, it offers opportunities to discuss the meaning of Shabbat and its customs.

 A modern version of a soufflé, this recipe will not fail or collapse, since bread binds the ingredients together.
 This dish is perfect for younger children with short attention spans because the dish needs to be assembled several hours ahead of time or even the night before.
 This gives the challah time to absorb the liquids, and the dish will puff up when baked.